zorazrw/zorazrw.github.io/_pages/about.md

 My primary research interest is to __build language models with interpretable and generalizable reasoning skills__, by generating verifiable programs (e.g., SQL, logical forms, Python), grounding on supporting contexts (unstructured Wikipedia text, structured tables), and explore increasingly diverse contexts with broader functionalities.

+If you want to collaborate on research projects with me, discuss project directions for the 11-711 (Advanced NLP) course, or just generally get connected, you can check my calendar here (via [calendly](https://calendly.com/zorazrw)) and book a 30-minute meeting.
+Please confirm with me first before you schedule any meeting.

 NLP Research Experience
 ------